Volunteering on Vacation in Maui

 Lend A Helping Paw to a Homeless Dog

 Are you a dog lover?
 Will you miss your pet while visiting Maui?
 Share a little love with one of the Maui Humane Society’s homeless shelter dogs by taking one out for an afternoon excursion!
 The “Beach Buddies” program is designed specifically for visitors who want to enjoy some time with a canine buddy—go to the beach, go hiking, or just hang out together for a few hours.
 You’ll be rewarded by seeing a very happy dog (see photo at bottom)!
 You are provided with instructions and all the doggy supplies you might need in a “beach buddy backpack.”
 Advance sign up is required.
 This popular program often fills up several months in advance…so make your arrangements well ahead of your arrival.
-Offered every Wednesday and Saturday.
-Details (UPDATE: This program has been temporarily suspended due to COVID.)
+Offered every Wednesday and Friday, by appointment only.
+Details (UPDATE: This program was temporarily suspended due to COVID, but will restart beginning September 1, 2021.)

 Remove Invasive Plants from Honokowai Valley